Meatless vs. Vegan: What's the Difference?

 Are you a vegetarian or vegan student dining with us?
 Consider attending a Vegetarian Advisory Board meeting!
 VAB welcomes all students to discuss concerns, successes, new recipes and ideas related to being a vegetarian on campus.

-Join us at one of our Fall 2016 semester meetings!
+Join us at one of our Spring 2017 semester meetings!

 For more details, meeting reminders and updates, like 'Penn State Vegetarian Advisory Board' on Facebook!